 Compared to other age groupings, those 24 & younger and 65 & older (Top 2 NET 30% vs 32%, respectively) are less likely to view arts/creative opportunities as important, while also ranking Plano's current cultural offerings as simply adequate (Top 2 NET 39% vs 49%, respectively).

-Current rating of arts, cultural, or creative activities in Plano
+Current rating of arts, cultural, or creative activities in Plano less (32%) and are of more neutral agreement (45%).

 Involvement is Related to Satisfaction